PokemonAutomation/SwSh-Arduino/Documentation/NativePrograms/ShinyHuntUnattended-StrongSpawn.md

 **Setup Instructions:** (There are many ways to do this.
 This is just an example.)
 1. Despawn the Pokémon by fighting it and running, defeating, or catching it.
-2. Stand directly above the spawn spot for your desired Pokémon.
+2. Stand directly on the spawn spot for your desired Pokémon.
 3. Activate the VS (Y-COMM) glitch.
 4. Change the date forward and backwards one day.
 (This forces a day skip while resetting the date.)
 5. Save the game.